+The study uses the global dissolved oxygen climatology of the World Ocean Atlas 2013 (WOA13) as observational data.
+The monthly mean data cover a period from 1955-2012 and are available with a spatial resolution of 1° x 1° interpolated on 102 depth levels (Garcia et al., 2013).
 Trajectory calculations are based on reanalysis velocity data from the dynamic ocean model HYCOM (Hybrid Coordinate Ocean Model) (Bleck, 2002) provided by the Center for Ocean-Atmospheric Prediction Studies (COAPS).
 The model has a spatial resolution of 1/12° in longitude and latitude with 40 depth levels between 0 and 5000 m, with decreasing resolution towards greater depth from 2-1000 m.
 It has a realistic bathymetry based on the General Bathymetric Chart of the Oceans (GEBCO) and uses isopycnal coordinates in the open, stratified ocean, changes to terrain-following coordinates in shallower and coastal regions and uses z-level coordinates in the mixed layer.
-The surface forcing is from the National Center for Environmental Prediction (NCEP) Climate Forecast System Reanalysis (CFSR, 1995-2011) and Climate Forecast System Version 2 (CFSv2, 2011-2012).
-Furthermore, HYCOM is run in data assimilation mode using gridded 'observations' from the Navy Coupled Ocean Data Assimilation (NCODA) system (Cummings, 2005; Cummings and Smedstad, 2013).
+The surface forcing from the National Center for Environmental Prediction (NCEP) Climate Forecast System Reanalysis (CFSR) is used in the time between 1995-2012.
+Furthermore, HYCOM is run in data assimilation mode using gridded 'observations' from the

 The variable vertical coordinates are beneficial for the model to better reproduce the circulation near out-/overflow regions compared to typical z-level models, which would generally have problems to resolve the shallower coastal regions properly (see also Bleck and Boudra, 1981; Bleck and Benjamin, 1993; Bleck, 2002).
-The latter is important for the analysis of the supply of Persian Gulf Water (PGW) and Red Sea Water (RSW) through the Gulf of Oman and the Gulf of Aden, respectively.
+The latter is important for the analysis of the supply of Persian Gulf Water (PGW) and Red Sea Water (RSW) through the Gulf of Oman and the Gulf of Aden respectively.